ealcobaca/pymfe/CONTRIBUTING.md

    in progress (and changed to `[MRG]` when it matures).
 WIPs may be useful to indicate you are working on something to avoid duplicated work, request a broad review of functionality or API, or seek collaborators.

+-  Don't forget to activate your virtual environment, if any:

+        $ source venv/bin/activate

 -  All other tests pass when everything is rebuilt from scratch.
 On Unix-like systems, check with (from the top-level source folder):